 • we cannot reserve or hold Inca Trail permits while you decide.
 It's first come, first serve until they sell out.

-• Follow this link to see statistics on where most visitors are coming from in 2023.
+• Follow this link to see statistics on where most visitors traveled from in 2023.

 • Once you're inside the ruins, they will not ask you to leave.
 Why do most tours last a maximum of 2-3 hours?
 Because all paths lead to the exit gate, visitors get tired, or they need to use the restroom.
 Follow this link to find out how to powder your nose at Machu Picchu.